 - Place frozen BUBBA burgers on a greased baking sheet.
 Make sure the burgers are 2 inches apart.

-- Put the pan with the burgers near to top part of the oven, and cook burgers for five to ten minutes.
+- Put the pan with the burgers near the top of the oven, and cook the burgers for five to ten minutes.

 - Flip the burgers and cook frozen burgers for another 5 to 10 minutes.

 - You’ll know BUBBA burgers are fully cooked when they reach 160 or 165 degrees.